The cheapest electric cars on sale

 We all love ice caps and hate getting ripped off, so here are the ten cheapest electric cars money can buy...

 Mass produced electric cars have come a long way over the past ten years.
-The original Nissan Leaf arrived to the UK car market in 2010 was £10,000 more than a similarly specced Ford Focus.
-Now, electric car prices are much more competitive against those of their more traditional combustion engined cousins and with prices starting from as little as £7k, the cheapest electric cars are now within the grasp of every new car buyer.
+The original Nissan Leaf arrived to the UK car market in 2010 and was £10,000 more than a similarly-specced Ford Focus.
+Now, electric car prices are much more competitive against those of their more traditional combustion engined cousins and with prices starting from around £11k, the cheapest electric cars are now within the grasp of every new car buyer.

 Perhaps unsurprisingly, the Renault Twizy is the cheapest EV on the market today.
 It’s also one of the smallest ‘cars’ ever.
 While the measly 17bhp and woeful top speed of 50mph may put a lot of people off, Renault claims it costs just £1 to fully charge, putting a lot of people on.
 It has a long charging process - three and a half hours - which then allows drivers to travel for up to 62 miles.
 However, don’t expect to get much more than 50 miles in the real world.

 As the Renault Twizy is technically a quadricycle, you won’t get a grant from the government, and you have to lease the batteries from Renault, adding an extra running cost.
 However, Renault will repair and/or replace any leased batteries which go below 75% of their original performance.

 Smart EQ fortwo